- Home Page

 Chair-based ballet exercise

-English National Ballet have a range of exercise videos of chair-based exercises for ballet lovers with restricted mobility or limited space.
-They offer a 7 day free trial to try out the videos.
+English National Ballet have a range of exercise videos, including chair-based exercises for ballet lovers with restricted mobility or limited space.

 BBC Sounds: 10 Today – Physical Activity for older people